 mtpaint 3.31 screenshot

-with 'Scale Canvas' dialog
+with the 'Scale Canvas' dialog

 that is used to resize an image

-!
-Preliminary !
-More notes and links will probably be added to this page in coming years.
+More notes and links may be added

 < Go to the Table of Contents, below. >